Budgets and Claims

 Any unique client need will be considered on a case by case basis with justification from the agency.
 If you are not sure if a cost meets the guidelines above, seek prior approval from your grant manager.
 If prior approval is not sought before paying for a client expense, you run the risk of the expense not being reimbursed.

-Grant funds cannot be used to provide victims with cash or credit card type gift cards, unless pre-approved by the VSS Administrator and/or CVAD Director.
+Grant funds cannot be used to provide victims with cash or credit card type gift cards.

 All claims for reimbursement for client assistance must have accompanying receipts or invoices.
 Each cost should also have a short justification documenting the purpose of the expense if the purpose is not already clear.

 Example 1 - If your agency is paying for rent assistance for a client, there must be a signed receipt from a landlord, or agency check copy.